Please ensure Javascript is enabled for purposes of website accessibility

 About Juliet:

 I am an emerging artist, writer, filmmaker and arts facilitator based in Naarm/Melbourne.
 I hold a BFA (First Class Honours) from Monash University and a BFA in Photography from the VCA.
-Recently, I've studied to become an Early Childhood Art Teacher.
+Recently, I studied to be an Early Childhood Teacher.
 Living with dynamic disabilities, my practice values labour, accessible care and collaboration through uncertainty.
 I produce works across video, drawing, sculpture and social practice.
 My research flows across children’s pedagogy, queer motherhood, neurodivergence and biopsychosocial disability.
 I aim to create projects that embrace collective vulnerability, play and the unknown in the face of climate crisis.

 You may be interested in...